jadealx/SQL/README.md

 - **Promotional Effectiveness**: Assesses how different promotional campaigns impact customer spending behavior and redemption rates.
 - **Sales Analysis**: Analyzes total spending, unique customers, and total sales associated with various promotions.

+- ## Skills Used

+- **SQL**:
+  - **Joins**: Utilized INNER JOIN and other types to combine data from multiple tables and derive insights.
+  - **Aggregation Functions**: Used COUNT, SUM, and COUNT DISTINCT to summarize data and extract meaningful metrics.
+  - **Grouping**: Employed GROUP BY to aggregate data based on promotions and spending patterns.
+  - **Ordering**: Used ORDER BY to organize results for better readability.

+- **Database Design**:
+  - **Schema Creation**: Designed a relational database schema with tables such as Customers, Products, Sales, Feedback, and Promotions.
+  - **Foreign Key Constraints**: Established relationships between tables to maintain data integrity.

+- **Data Analysis**:
+  - **Promotion Analysis**: Evaluated the impact of promotions on customer spending behavior and engagement.
+  - **Sales Trends**: Analyzed sales data to identify trends related to promotional effectiveness.

+## How This Analysis Can Help Businesses

+This analysis provides actionable insights into how promotional campaigns influence customer spending patterns.
+By understanding these dynamics, businesses can optimize their promotional strategies, enhance customer engagement, and improve overall sales performance.

   # Retail Sales Analysis: Insights and Recommendations

 ## Overview